“I do not know of any creative soul who does not dream of calm, cool, grass-growing days in which to work without interruption.”

 About the author

 H.J.
-Reynolds has written A Treachery Of Spies about Royalist spies in Oliver Cromwell’s England.
+Reynolds has written and historical action adventure about Royalist spies in Oliver Cromwell’s England.
 The manuscript is complete and she is now seeking an agent.
 Contact her at helen[at]hjreynolds.co.uk